JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

 When calling Kotlin functions from Java, nobody prevents us from passing *null*{: .keyword } as a non-null parameter.
 That's why Kotlin generates runtime checks for all public functions that expect non-nulls.
-This way we get a `NullPointerException` in the Java code immediately.
+This way we get a `IllegalArgumentException` in the Java code immediately.

 ## Variant generics